compbiolabucf/omicsGAN/README.md

 # omicsGAN
-Necessary datasets for all codes are available through this link. https://drive.google.com/drive/folders/11Q0cIobQbraS7ig-38VEs-2IanL4cIPN?usp=sharing
+Necessary datasets for all cancer phenotype prediction are available through this link. https://drive.google.com/drive/folders/11Q0cIobQbraS7ig-38VEs-2IanL4cIPN?usp=sharing

-prefix of the code names are the cancer types and suffix tells whether it updates the mRNA or miRNA.
-Codes with prefix "RBP_" are for transcription factor-gene expression integration.

-All codes perform one update for one omics profile at a time.
-Users need to run the two codes for two omics profile of a cancer type in a sequential manner.
-For example, for lung cancer phenotype prediction, run each of **LUAD_mRNA.py** and **LUAD_miRNA.py** once that will provide the first update for both omics data.
-Then we can start the second update by running the same two codes once again.
-Command for running all the codes takes two argument in the following format

-**Code_name update** (e.g., LUAD_mRNA.py 1 for first update, LUAD_mRNA.py 2 for second update)\
-Value of the variable update can be arbitrarily large.

 Users need to download all data necessary for a cancer analysis into the same folder as the codes.
-Updated omics datasets will be saved in the same folder.
-If more than one cancer types are to be analyzed simulataneously, they must be stored in different directories as some datasets have duplicate names.
+Updated omics datasets will be saved in the same folder as well. <!---If more than one cancer types are to be analyzed simulataneously, they must be stored in different directories as some datasets have duplicate names.--->
+Omics datasets should be in feature by sample format and interaction netowrk should be in first omics data by second omics data format.

+**Command:** omicsGAN.py, total number of update(K), first omics dataset, second omics dataset, interaction network **Sample command:** omicsGAN.py 5 mRNA.csv miRNA.csv bipartite_targetscan_gene.csv

 ## Required Python packages
 - Numpy